 - Type of Stop: Pull Off

-I’m not going to say this is a must-stop on the Icefields Parkway, but it’s worth mentioning the Saskatchewan River Crossing as it’s the last place you can get gas before Jasper.
-So even though it’s extremely overpriced, if you need to fill up, you should do it here.
-At the River Crossing, there’s a convenience store/souvenir shop and a small cafe.
+I’m not saying this is a must-stop, but it’s worth mentioning the Saskatchewan River Crossing as it’s the last place you can get gas before Jasper.
+However, prices are extremely overpriced, and we recommend you give it a skip.
+We like to stop in Lake Louise Village to fill up when we drive the Icefields Parkway.

 The Weeping Wall Viewpoint